Yūka Kageyama: 2015–2018: Early career, acting debut

-2018–2020: Academic hiatus
+2018–2020: Hiatus

 On June 1, 2018, Kageyama announced that she was going into hiatus to prepare for the University of Tokyo entrance examinations.
 During her hiatus, she won a bronze medal in the 2018 Japan Philosophy and Ethics Grand Prix.

 In March 2019, Hiragana Keyakizaka46 was rebranded into Hinatazaka46.
 Kageyama did not appear in Hinatazaka46's first four singles; her first appearance in a Hinatazaka46 music release was in the 2020 album Hinatazaka.
-However, she did make surprise appearances at the final concert of the 2018 Hashiridasu Shunkan Tour and in the group's 2019 photobook, Tachikogi.
-She resumed entertainment activities on May 26, 2020 with a post on her official blog.
+However, she did make surprise appearances in the final concert of the 2018 Hashiridasu Shunkan Tour and in the group's 2019 photobook, Tachikogi.
+She resumed entertainment activities on May 26, 2020, with a post on her official blog.